tylim88/FireLaw/README.md

 If you don't want keep the optimistic update, use trigger instead.

 TLDR, Firestore security rule suck, don't use it with nested object.

+## Update

+I will repurpose this library into VS Code extension that lint types of Firestore Security Rules based on Firelord type